 Is It Awesome?: I looooooove it!

-For my money, the most accessible non Marvel Hickman work is East of West, which runs for nearly 50 issues with artist Nick Dragotta via Image Comics, and requires no background reading or crossover jumps across other works.
-The best place to really get a feel for the long-term planning and ambitious concepts Hickman is known for in his superhero works is starting with his Fantastic Four.
+For my money, the most accessible non-Marvel Hickman work is East of West, which runs for nearly 50 issues with artist Nick Dragotta via Image Comics, and requires no background reading or crossover jumps across other works.
+The best place to get a feel for the long-term planning and ambitious concepts Hickman is known for in his superhero works is starting with his Fantastic Four.